Mehedi-Hasan-Babu/Mehedi-Hasan-Babu/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on ...
+Self Development
+- 🌱 I’m currently learning ...
+Various Soft Tech and Skills
+- 👯 I’m looking to collaborate on ...
+Projects and Competetive Programming
+- 🤔 I’m looking for help with ...Different Courses and Technical Knowleges
+- 💬 Ask me about ...
+My Passion and Career Plans
+- 📫 How to reach me: ...
+Facebook , Whatsapp , Email.
+- 😄 Pronouns: ...
+Babu 😁
+- ⚡ Fun fact: ...
+I am too much lazy to learn new technologies;
 <!--
 **Mehedi-Hasan-Babu/Mehedi-Hasan-Babu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.